awesomeeng/zephjs/README.md

 #  ZephJS

 ZephJS is an easy, understandable, and ultra-light framework for defining and using Web Components.
 It is perfect for people writing component libraries, teams building applications or sites that just require a few custom components, or projects building whole applications that do not want all the weight of a modern JavaScript Browser framework.
-ZephJS simplifies the process of defining custom Web Components into a declarative highly readable structure that uses standard JavaScript, standard HTML markup, and standard CSS Styling.
+ZephJS simplifies the process of defining custom Web Components into a declarative, highly readable structure that uses standard JavaScript, standard HTML markup, and standard CSS Styling.

 ZephJS aims to bring the promised ease of web components back to the community.
-It does so by living up to the following principals:
+It does so by living up to the following principles:

  - Define new components simply in a readable, declarative manner.
  - Make it easy for a component or component library to be used by others.